-Definition of Welfare Fraud in Utah
+Definition of Criminal Welfare Fraud in Utah

-There are a number of other ways you can be charged with welfare fraud, including using services like SNAP benefits in a way not allowed by law.
-In line with the full disclosure requirements, an individual who, while receiving public assistance, acquires income or resources in excess of the amount the client previously reported, and fails to notify the state agency to which the client previously reported within 10 days after acquiring the excess income or resources, can be also be charged with welfare fraud.
-Furthermore, for providers, you can be charged if you file a claim for payment for goods or services not actually provided.
+There are a number of other ways to charge a person with welfare fraud, including unlawfully using services like SNAP benefits.
+As part of the full disclosure requirements, an individual who, while receiving public assistance, acquires, income, money, or resources in excess of the amount they previously reported must report that excess to the government.
+If they fail to notify the proper state agency to which the client previously reported within 10 days after acquiring the excess income, money, or resources, they can be charged with welfare fraud.
+Furthermore, for providers, you could be criminally charged if you file a claim for payment for services or goods you did not actually provide.

 Penalties for Welfare Fraud in Utah

 Generally speaking, the severity of the offense is classified in accordance with the total value of all payments of money, assistance, or any other benefits or assistance received, misappropriated, misused, claimed, or applied for.
 If the total value is under $500, it is a Class B misdemeanor that is punishable by a jail term of no longer than 6 months and fines no greater than $1,000.
 When the total value is at least $500 or greater but under $1,500, it is a Class A misdemeanor that can be punished by a jail term no longer than 1 year and no more than $2,500 in fines.
 If the total value is at least $1,500 or greater but still under $5,000, it will be charged as a felony of the third degree punishable by a maximum sentence of 5 years in prison and fines no more than $5,000.
 Lastly, if the total value is at least $5,000 or more, the potential charges will be a felony of the second degree punishable by a maximum prison sentence of 15 years and no more than$10,000 in fines.